Rob's plants

 This burgundy-leaved cultivar is notorious for having true strains that maintain their color well, and seed-grown strains that don't do quite so well.
 Our specimen is probably in the latter class - as you can see in the photo, at blooming time the leaves are more green than burgundy.
 But heck, the flowers are pretty enough!

-Our plant has proven to be quite long-lived - it was among the first inhabitants of our side garden, some eight years ago.
+Our plant has proven to be quite long-lived – it was among the first inhabitants of our side garden, some eight years ago.
 Over the years, as its neighbors grew in bulk, it almost got elbowed into oblivion, when I noticed its plight and relocated it to our driveway bed, a better match for its stature.
-It's been happy there for the past few years.
+It's been happy there for nearly ten years now.

 Read about all the penstemon species in our garden